 - i) Logistics: includes accessibility to major customers, proximity to transportation infrastructure (such as water ports, railroads, and airports), and costs of inbound/outbound shipping.
-Generally, the further a facility is from the primary transportation node, the higher the freight costs. - ii) Workforce: includes labor availability, skills, costs, and unionization. - iii) Real Estate: includes availability of existing buildings, the time to obtain a certificate of occupancy, and the cost to construct improvements to an existing building or a new building on a greenfield site.
-Generally, the cost of construction varies widely across the United States. - iv) Business and Tax Climate: includes operating restrictions, (such as COVID-19 Executive Orders), environmental regulations, tax rates, and permits required (conditions and processing time). - v) Utilities: includes available capacity, the cost of adding capacity, generation and disposal sources, rates, and time to extend/tap.
+Generally, the further a facility is from the primary transportation node, and the congestion at the node, the higher the freight costs. - ii) Workforce: includes labor availability, skills, costs, and unionization. - iii) Real Estate: includes availability of existing buildings, the time to obtain a certificate of occupancy, and the cost to construct improvements to an existing building or a new building on a greenfield site.
+Generally, the cost and timing of construction varies widely across the United States. - iv) Business and Tax Climate: includes land use restrictions, environmental regulations, tax rates, and permits required (conditions and processing time). - v) Utilities: includes available capacity, the cost of adding capacity, generation and disposal sources, rates, and time to extend/tap.